Setting up devices to send e-mail

 2b.
 If the device can only be programmed with an IP address, use one or more of the following addresses:

-Pick one with the same subnet, and/or pick one in the same or closest building.
+Pick an IP address on the same subnet as the device if available.
 Hopefully this will help the device be more successful in reaching an available e-mail relay host.

 Created: 2009/05/04 08:28:42.128000 GMT-4 by curtis.f.smith.1.